mpkocher/pydantic-cli/README.md

 ## Hooks into the CLI Execution

-- exception handler
+- exception handler (log or write to stderr and map specific exception classes to integer exit codes)
+- prologue handler (pre-execution hook)
-- epilogue handler
+- epilogue handler (post-execution hook)

 Both of these cases can be customized to by passing in a function to the running/execution method.